Amenability constants for unconditional sums of Banach algebras

-In the $c_0$-type regime ($C_E < \infty$), we establish a quantitative counterpart: weak amenability of the $E$-sum is equivalent to uniform weak amenability of the summands, with a two-sided estimate for the weak amenability constant (Corollary~\ref{cor:WAM-CE}).
+In the $c_0$-type regime ($C_E < \infty$), we establish a quantitative counterpart: weak amenability of the $E$-sum is equivalent to uniform weak amenability of the summands, with two-sided estimates for the weak amenability constant whose constants depend only on $C_E$ (Corollary~\ref{cor:WAM-CE}).

 \textbf{Organisation.} Section~\ref{sec:amenability-constants} recalls virtual diagonals, amenability constants, and two standard permanence results (quotients and dense unions).
 Section~\ref{sec:E-sums} introduces Banach sequence lattices and the associated $E$-sums.
 The main theorem on Johnson amenability is proved in Section~\ref{sec:main}.
 Section~\ref{sec:applications} presents applications: $c_0$-sums over arbitrary index sets, weighted $c_0$-spaces, Orlicz sequence spaces, the sharpness of the constant $C_E^2$, and constant families of summands.
-Section~\ref{sec:Jsums} discusses $J$-sums and explains how unconditional results may be recovered from conditional constructions.
+Section~\ref{sec:Jsums} discusses $J$-sums and explains how unconditional quotient structures yield obstructions to amenability of conditional constructions.
 Section~\ref{sec:weak-amenability} develops the weak amenability theory for $E$-sums, highlighting both the parallels with and the divergences from Johnson amenability.

 \textbf{Notation.} Throughout, $I$ denotes a non-empty set and $\mathcal{F}(I)$ the collection of its finite subsets.
 We write $c_{00}(I)$ for the space of finitely supported complex-valued functions on $I$, $\chi_F$ for the characteristic function of $F \subseteq I$, and $\delta_i$ for the Dirac mass at $i \in I$.
 For a Banach algebra $A$, we denote by $A \hatot A$ the projective tensor product and by $\pi\colon A \hatot A \to A$ the multiplication map.